Microsoft pitches free help for Windows 7-to-Windows 10 upgraders

 "That's Microsoft's whole game plan," Kleynhans continued.
 "Anything that raises the value of or the need for Windows 10 Enterprise, versus Professional, is then going to be strategic for Microsoft."

-FastTrack is not a program where Microsoft sends people to an organization during an OS upgrade.
+FastTrack is not a program where Microsoft sends people to an organisation during an OS upgrade.
 Rather, representatives are available for consultation and will provide what Microsoft describes as "guidance."

 "Guidance is defined as a combination of verbal and written assistance," Microsoft spelled out in documentation about Windows 10 and FastTrack.
 "When FastTrack Specialists provide guidance, FastTrack personnel can't act on your behalf."